- Should I have auto insurance?

 - Will my insurance cover me if there is a natural disaster?

 Some damage is covered and some isn't.
 For example, damage to your house caused by wind or hail is generally covered by home insurance.
-Damage caused by flooding from a river or stream or earthquakes is generally not covered.
-You can buy coverage for earthquake however for an additional premium.
+Damage caused by flooding from a river or stream or earthquakes is an optional coverage which may be purchased if your location qualifies.

 - How does an accident affect my rate?